 Resources offered within the house:

-- Healthy nutritious information
+- Healthy nutritious meals

 - Creative expression – art, music, writing